PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/cost-control.md

 ### Evolution of Current State

+In the previous phase of this narrative, the IT team was actively moving production workloads with protected data into Azure.

+Since then, some things have changed that will affect governance:

 - 5,000 assets have been removed from the two datacenters flagged for retirement.
 Procurement and IT security are now deprovisioning the remaining physical assets.
 - The application development teams have implemented CI/CD pipelines to deploy a number of cloud native applications, significantly impacting customer experiences.
 - The BI team has created aggregation, curation, insight, and prediction processes driving tangible impacts for business operations.
 Those predictions are now empowering creative new products and services.